AquaDraco/UnityStationWiki/CENTCOMM-Missions.md

 The Centcomm missions provide the basic global objectives for the station crew to work towards.
 These goals will include exploring the solar system and mining plasma deposits.
-The crew will also receive green text for each objective they complete by round end.
+The crew will also receive a commendation (AKA green text) for each objective they complete by round end.

 ## Communication to the crew: